andrewrgarcia/learn-cpp/top10/README.md

 # Top 10 algorithms in Interview Questions
 From [Top 10 algorithms in Interview Questions by Geeks for Geeks](https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/).

+My comments were written in ALL CAPS.
+I may have deleted some comments from GFG better understanding.

+## How to use this folder to study

+You may use the files already present here or clear all and download each individually as you do your coding review.
+To clear,

-Comments made by me are in all caps.
-May have deleted some comments from GFG better understanding. *make_readme.sh* generates the exercise completion counter under this paragraph.
+*make_readme.sh* generates the exercise completion counter under this paragraph.
 To use, update the *completion* files in each exercises sub-folder and then run the .sh file.
 | Section | Progress | Progress Bar |
 | -------- | --------| --------|
 |1__Graphs |  10/10 | :white_square_button::white_square_button::white_square_button::white_square_button::white_square_button::white_square_button::white_square_button::white_square_button::white_square_button::white_square_button: